This is Not Financial Advice

 Publicity: Sunshine Sachs

-It was March of 2020, and I was sitting at home scrolling social media in search of a distraction.
-At first it came in the form of group chats from friends – telling me to get into stocks and crypto.
-Soon after, targeted ads began warning me not to miss out on a once in a lifetime opportunity to get rich.
-It seemed like easy money, and with months of pandemic-fueled unemployment looming, I decided to buy in.
+In March of 2020, I was sitting at home, scrolling social media in search of a distraction.
+I found it in the form of group chats from friends, telling me to get into stocks and crypto.
+Soon after, targeted ads began warning me not to miss out on a once-in-a-lifetime opportunity to get rich.

-Soon I was trading Tesla, Gamestop, AMC, Dogecoin – any asset that someone on the internet told me to buy.
+Soon I was trading Tesla, Gamestop, AMC, Dogecoin, or any asset that someone with a YouTube account told me to buy.
 The dopamine highs of trading became my form of rejecting monotonous quarantine life.
-And the community I found through it, was a way of feeling less lonely.
+And the community I found through it made me feel less lonely.
 Together, we daydreamed of getting rich and believed we were changing the financial system.
+But we weren’t doing either.
+I wasn’t investing.
+I was gambling.
+I just hadn’t learned the difference yet, and wish someone had taken the time to teach me.

-Making this character-driven film was cathartic, and illuminating for my own toxic relationship with FOMO, greed, and addiction.
-The more I filmed with individuals getting caught up in the hype of crypto, the more easily I could see their – and my – mistakes.
-The internet and social media have forever transformed investing, and I hope this film will help millions of others better understand their relationships to money and to help them think critically about wealth inequality in this country.
+Making this character-driven film was cathartic, and illuminating for my own relationship with FOMO, fear, and greed.
+The more I filmed with individuals getting caught up in the hype of “get-rich-quick” crypto schemes, the more easily I could see their mistakes—and my own.
+The internet and social media are transforming wealth in this country by giving more people the chance to invest.
+But with that comes deep risks, particularly for some of the more financially vulnerable members of our society.
+I hope this film will help millions of people learn how to be smarter investors, better understand their relationships to money, and to help them think critically about wealth inequality in this country.

 – Chris Temple